pjdelport/sshconfigio.github.io/index.md

 <!--*  [Keep Alive](#keep-alive)-->

 ## Separated SSH config files
-OpenSSH does not have an option to read several config files, or including everything inside a given directory; it only reads options, either from the command line, from _/etc/ssh/ssh_config_ or _~/.ssh/config_.
+OpenSSH does not have an option to read several config files, or including everything inside a given directory; it only reads options, either from the command line, from */etc/ssh/ssh_config* or *~/.ssh/config*.

-This is fine, if you have a couple of hosts on your _SSHConfig_ file, but if that grows, and you are like me, and have hundreds of hosts, there is a need to separate config files, to differentiate for example, **Production** from **Development**.
+This is fine, if you have a couple of hosts on your *SSHConfig* file, but if that grows, and you are like me, and have hundreds of hosts, there is a need to separate config files, to differentiate for example, **Production** from **Development**.

-To obtain this, first create a folder inside your ~/.ssh, lets call it _configs_; after this, throw your config files inside, using the _.config_ extension, and also add a file with the name _default_.
+To obtain this, first create a folder inside your *~/.ssh*, lets call it **_configs_**; after this, throw your config files inside, using the *.config* extension, and also add a file with the name **_default_**.

 Now here is the fun part!
 Add the next aliases to your _.bashrc_ (or _.zshrc_, if you are with the cool kids):